liskin/liscopridge/README.md

 Random collection of various converters between REST, RSS, and other Internet "protocols" that make the Internet somewhat less horrible for me.

+## modules

+* [statshunters](src/liscopridge/app/statshunters.md) - KML with explorer tiles from
+  statshunters.com, to be used in e.g. Locus Map or Google Earth